Samuel-Bowden/zonkey/README.md

 $ ./target/release/zonkey --version
 ```

 If you are interested in testing the debug mode of Zonkey, which prints the current state of the interpreter during execution, you can try using the debug build profile.
-However, please be aware that this creates unoptimized code that can create stack overflows as mentioned before, so use it with caution.
 This will need will go through the compiliation process again, but shouldn't take as long as unoptimised code is being generated.

 ```sh
 cargo build --profile debug-info -p zonkey